Find West Virginia Process Servers who Serve Notices, Demands, Subpoenas and Court Documents and Guarantee Lowest Fee Quotes and On Time Services.

 Regulation of Process Servers in West Virginia

-Some jurisdictions require a process server to be licensed and/or bonded.
-Some areas permit a process server to carry a weapon for self-defense.
-Some locations provide process servers with a laminated ID, although use of the ID may itself be governed by a series of procedural regulations.
-Before hiring a process server, it is very important that you understand all of your jurisdictions laws, rules and regulations.
+Some jurisdictions in West Virginia require a Process Server to be licensed and/or bonded.
+Some areas may even permit a Process Server to carry a weapon for self defense.
+Some locations provide Process Servers with a laminated ID, although use of the ID may itself be governed by a series of procedural regulations.
+Before hiring a Process Server, it is very important that you understand all of your jurisdictions laws, rules and regulations.
 Failure to properly follow guidelines of proper service of process may jeopardize and seriously delay your case, or even cause you to be personally sued or prosecuted.
 We will make sure your service is properly handled and will comply with all laws.

-If our West Virginia process server is unable to hand deliver the paperwork to the intended recipient in person, some jurisdictions permit process to alternately be served upon a co-resident who resides with the recipient full time and is of legal age and discretion.
+If or when a West Virginia Process Server is unable to hand deliver the paperwork to the intended recipient in person, some jurisdictions permit process to alternately be served upon a co resident who resides with the recipient full time and is of legal age and discretion.
 In some areas, when substitute or suitably aged service takes place, an exact copy of the papers must also be mailed to the intended recipient.

 Generally, substituted service in West Virginia is only permissible if the Process Server can demonstrate that the recipient was unavailable for service.
 He or she must also be able to show a reasonable expectation that the substituted service would be satisfactory.
 There are some exceptions, however.
 In some states such as Michigan and Texas there are specific rules that substitute service is prohibited until numerous attempts have been made and an order from the court is issued allowing substituted service and or even posting the service.